How To Know If Your Car Has A GPS Tracker?

 The first thing that you need to bear in mind that a GPS tracking device would need the sky to work rightly.
 Although GPS systems penetrate the plastic material, they are not thick in nature but still, they can hardly penetrate any metal.
 So, the device is supposed to be placed in a position that will protect it and still provide a direct connection route with the satellites above.

 Now, the question arises "where you should look for a hidden GPS car tracker device in your car?"
 You will have start your way from the bottom to work your way back to the rear end of the vehicle.

 Below listed are some of the parts you should check;

 This is one of the most general places to hide a tracker because it can be quickly and easily removed by the person who attached it in case of suspicion.
 To sure check all four wheels of the vehicle.
 Use a light source to get a better view or use your hands if you have to feel anything dubious or something that shouldn't be there.

 The first place you should be looking for a hidden GPS tracker is the car interior.
-Most plug and play trackers attach themselves in the OBD II port of the car.
+Most plug and play trackers attach themselves to the OBD II port of the car.
 These ports are usually around or under the dashboard.
-If you are not assured of the exact location of this port in your car you can head over to Car Manual Guide, where they have a nifty utility which gives the location of OBD ports of a different vehicle, makes and models.
+If you are not assured of the exact location of this port in your car you can head over to Car Manual Guide, where they have a nifty utility that gives the location of OBD ports of a different vehicle, makes, and models.